SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/persons-and-organizations/user.md

 ### Bool loadFromAgentAndKey(Integer id, String Key)

-Brings up the user that is owned by the agent and matching the external key.
+Brings up the user that is owned by the agent and matches the external key.

 > [!CAUTION]
 > `loadFromAgentAndKey()`might overwrite existing values!